 1. PURPOSE OF THE POLICY 3

-2. RESPONSIBILITY FOR CREDIT CONTROL &amp; DEBT COLLECTIO ON 4
+2. RESPONSIBILITY FOR CREDIT CONTROL & DEBT COLLECTIO ON 4

-3. FINANCIAL MATTERS 5
+3. FINANCIAL MATTERS

-4. PERSONNEL AND FINANCIAL IMPLICATIONS -
+4. PERSONNEL AND FINANCIAL IMPLICATIONS

-5. FRAUD, TAMPERING AND OTHER CRIMINAL ACTIVITY 9
+5. FRAUD, TAMPERING AND OTHER CRIMINAL ACTIVITY

 6. AGENTS, ATTORNEYS AND OTHER COLLECTION AGENTS 9

-7. CREDIT CONTROL POLICY TO BE APPLIED FOR INDIGENT HO OUSEHOLDS
+7. CREDIT CONTROL POLICY TO BE APPLIED FOR INDIGENT HO DUSEHOLDS

-8. 9 CREDIT CONTROL AND DEBT COLLECTION RULES FOR E 10 LECTRICITY
+8. CREDIT CONTROL AND DEBT COLLECTION RULES FOR E LECTRICITY

 9. AGENT AND OCCUPIER RIGHTS 12

 CREDIT CONTROL AND DEBT COLLECTION RULES FOR AS

-RA TES, REFUSE AND SUNDRY DEBTORS 13
+TES, REFUSE AND SUNDRY DEBTORS

 STANDARD OPERATING PROCEDURE: ELECTRICITY CUT-OF -

 BAD DEBT WRITE OFF

 PROVISION FOR BAD DEBT

 14. ARRANGEMENTS FOR ARREAR DEBT 18

-15.0 19
+CONSUMER CARE

 PAYMENT METHODS

 ARREARS

-ISSUING OF THE CLEARANCE CERTIFICATE
+- ISSUING OF THE CLEARANCE CERTIFICATE -

-19./ APPLICATION OF THE PREPAID ELECTRICITY 25
+19. APPLICATION OF THE PREPAID ELECTRICITY 25